Powered by SchoolDash

 This school is a member of The Wensum Trust.
 (Other schools in this trust include Acle Academy and Alderman Peel High School.)

-Particular strengths include Environment, Representation and Finances.
-Relative weaknesses include Admissions and Destinations.
+Particular strengths include Environment, Finances, Representation and Progress.
+Relative weaknesses include Admissions, Attendance and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.